Except

 Flight

-161 Squadron left Tempsford on a mission for the SOE (Special Operations
+Squadron left Tempsford on a mission for the SOE (Special Operations Executive).

-duration of the flight was expected to last a little over 4 hours.
-Pinpoint
+flight was expected to last a little over 4 hours.
+Pinpoint navigation

-navigation was required to find small villages, and then dead reckoning
+was required to find small villages, and then dead reckoning was used

-was used to set a course to the target area.
-Once found, the aircraft
+to set a course to the target area.
+Once found, the aircraft flew in at

-a Morse flashing at 02:09 by F/LT Abecassis, and 15 containers and 7
+at 02:09 by F/LT Abecassis, and 15 containers and 7 packages were dropped

 His debriefing notes state – "When making drop, an aircraft